bioc/TDbasedUFEadv/README.md

 ## Installation

-You can install the latest release of TDbasedUFE from [GitHub](https://github.com/) with:
+You can install the latest release of TDbasedUFEadv from [GitHub](https://github.com/) with:

 ``` r